-UBIs are less cost-effective than targeted welfare programs because many people lack more than just cash.
-UBI does not cure addiction, poor health, lack of skills, or other factors that contribute to poverty.
+UBIs are also less cost-effective than targeted welfare programs because many people lack more than just cash.
+UBI does not cure addiction, poor health, lack of skills, or other factors that contribute to and exacerbate poverty.

 UBI removes the incentive to work, adversely affecting the economy and leading to a labor and skills shortage.